Myshuniaiev/Myshuniaiev/README.md

-# Oleksii Myshuniaiev
+# Oleksii Myshuniaiev 🇺🇦 🇨🇦

 Greetings!
 My name is Oleksii Myshuniaiev, and I am a software developer with over 3 years of professional experience.
+I am originally from Ukraine 🇺🇦 and currently reside in Canada 🇨🇦.
 I am currently working at Arctiq and ClearCloud corporations, where I have honed my skills in a wide range of technologies, including:

 - Javascript (Node.js, React, Redux)
 - Python (Django, Django REST Framework, Flask)